CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

                triggered=self.stop_pomodoro_timer,
            )

+When creating actions, we indicate by means of the ``triggered`` parameter the methods that will be executed when they are activated, i.e. when the corresponding toolbar buttons are clicked.

-The third one is to create the menu that will contain our actions and add them to it.
+Third, create the menu that will contain our actions and add them to it.

 .. code-block:: python